-Posted in Uncategorized
+Posted in Blog, Healthcare, Hunger

-COLUMBIA, SOUTH CAROLINA – Over 50+ South Carolina organizations united to call on South Carolina’s Congressional leaders to protect Medicaid and SNAP from harmful cuts.
+COLUMBIA, SOUTH CAROLINA – Over 50+ South Carolina organizations united to call on South Carolina’s Congressional leaders to protect Medicaid, ACA and SNAP from harmful cuts.
 The list of organizations supporting the letter to South Carolina’s Congressional leaders includes nonprofits, faith organizations, food banks, and small businesses from around South Carolina.

-In the letter, the organizations warn that cuts to Medicaid could expedite and exacerbate the closure of hospitals in rural areas, worsening the healthcare crisis.
+In the letter, the organizations warn that cuts to Medicaid could expedite and exacerbate the closure of five hospitals in rural areas, worsening the healthcare crisis.
 They also indicate that cuts could strain the capacity of children’s hospitals in the state, potentially leading to closures there as well.

 Join us in discussing the importance of these programs today by using our action tool to contact your SC Congressional Leaders.
 It only takes a moment to use and makes a tremendous difference!